Nikhil0896/Room-er-/README.md

 # Room-er-
-Room-er is a hot room management and finder app that will facilitate the users to find a room of their choice in hotels in and around St.John's, NL
+Room-er is a hotel room management and finder web-app that will facilitate the users to find a room of their choice in hotels in and around St.John's, NL